afrocircus/LVFX-pipeline/docs/comp-pipeline.rst

           (The default options) This will ensure your job will be run on a single linux farm machine and your job does not consume all or run out of nuke render licenses.

+If you render a movie on the farm the movie will automatically be encoded and submitted to Ftrack for dailies post render.

 Starting and Stopping the Ftrack Timer.
 ---------------------------------------